aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/charts/creating-and-customizing-charts/_index.md

 ![todo:image_alt_text](creating-and-customizing-charts_1.png)

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "Examples-src-main-java-com-aspose-cells-examples-charts-HowToCreatePyramidChart-HowToCreatePyramidChart.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-charts-HowToCreatePyramidChart-HowToCreatePyramidChart.java" >}}

 To create a bubble chart, the [**ChartType**](https://apireference.aspose.com/cells/java/com.aspose.cells/ChartType) has to be set to [**ChartType.BUBBLE**](https://apireference.aspose.com/cells/java/com.aspose.cells/charttype#BUBBLE) and few extra properties such as BubbleSizes, Values & XValues need to be set accordingly.
 Upon executing the following code, a bubble chart is added to the worksheet as shown below.